hsf-training/analysis-essentials/git/04-changes.md

----
-teaching: 20
-exercises: 0
-questions:
-- How do I record changes in Git?
-- How do I check the status of my version control repository?
-- How do I record notes about what changes I made and why?
----
 # Tracking Changes

 {% objectives "Learning Objectives" %}

 - Go through the modify-add-commit cycle for one or more files.
 - Explain where information is stored at each stage of Git commit workflow.
 - Distinguish between descriptive and non-descriptive commit messages.

 {% endobjectives %}

 First let's make sure we're still in the right directory.